Counting Subgraphs in Somewhere Dense Graphs: Counting Subgraphs

+Equipped with our hardness results for counting $k$-matchings, we move towards proving hardness for counting subgraphs. \begin{theorem}[Theorem~\ref{thm:subs_hereditary_intro}, restated] Let $\mathcal{H}$ and $\mathcal{G}$ be graph classes such that $\mathcal{H}$ is hereditary and $\mathcal{G}$ is monotone.
+Then Table~\ref{tab:resultsSubsHereditary} exhaustively classifies the complexity of $\#\subsprob(\mathcal{H} \to \mathcal{G})$. \end{theorem} \begin{proof} Let us first show that the cases for $\mathcal H$ and $\mathcal G$ in Table~\ref{tab:resultsSubsHereditary} are exhaustive and mutually exclusive.
+For $\mathcal G$ this is straightforward.
+For $\mathcal H$, the first row and the rest are mutually exclusive and exhaustive, since rows 2, 3 and 4 all imply $\m(\mathcal H)=\infty$.
+To see that rows 2, 3, and 4 are mutually exclusive and exhaustive for $\m(\mathcal{H})=\infty$, note that in that case Theorem~\ref{thm:ramsey_match} implies that at least one of $\mind(\mathcal{H})$, $\bind(\mathcal{H})$ and $\omega(\mathcal{H})$ is unbounded.

-\begin{theorem}[Theorem~\ref{thm:subs_hereditary_intro}, restated] Let $\mathcal{H}$ and $\mathcal{G}$ be graph classes such that $\mathcal{H}$ is hereditary and $\mathcal{G}$ is monotone.
-Then the complexity of $\#\subsprob(\mathcal{H} \to \mathcal{G})$ is exhaustively classified as shown in Table~\ref{tab:resultsSubsHereditary}. \end{theorem} \begin{proof} The first row is due to Curticapean and Marx~\cite{CurticapeanM14}, and the FPT result in the first column follows from Theorem~\ref{thm:sparsity}.
-The intractability results in the second row follow from Theorem~\ref{thm:main_matchings} and the fact that $\mind(\mathcal{H})=\infty$ implies that $\mathcal{H}$ contains all matchings (since it is hereditary).
-For the second column, we observe that $\omega(\mathcal{G})=\infty$ and $\mathcal{G}$ being monotone implies that $\mathcal{G}$ is, in fact, the class of all graphs.
-Hence the second column is also a consequence of the dichotomy of Curticapean and Marx~\cite{CurticapeanM14}.\footnote{ The tight conditional lower bounds in the second column follow from the fact that the respective entries subsume counting $k$-cliques in arbitrary graphs, and counting $k$-by-$k$ bicliques in bipartite graphs.
-The tight bound of the former was shown in~\cite{Chenetal05,Chenetal06}, and the tight bound of the latter was implicitly shown in~\cite{CurticapeanM14}, and explicitly in~\cite{DorflerRSW22}; while~\cite{DorflerRSW22} studies \emph{induced} subgraphs in bipartite graphs, we note that all bicliques in a bipartite graph must be induced.}
+Let us now prove the entries of Table~\ref{tab:resultsSubsHereditary}.
+The first row is due to Curticapean and Marx~\cite{CurticapeanM14}, and the FPT result in the first column follows from Theorem~\ref{thm:sparsity}.
+The intractability results in the second row follow from Theorem~\ref{thm:main_matchings} and the fact that $\mind(\mathcal{H})=\infty$ implies that $\mathcal{H}$ contains all matchings (since $\mathcal H$ is hereditary).
+For the second column, note that $\omega(\mathcal{G})=\infty$ and $\mathcal{G}$ being monotone implies that $\mathcal{G}=\all$; the dichotomy of Curticapean and Marx~\cite{CurticapeanM14} then applies again.\footnote{ The tight conditional lower bounds in the second column follow from the fact that the respective entries subsume counting $k$-cliques in arbitrary graphs, and counting $k$-by-$k$ bicliques in bipartite graphs.
+The tight bound of the former was shown in~\cite{Chenetal05,Chenetal06}, and the tight bound of the latter was implicitly shown in~\cite{CurticapeanM14}, and explicitly in~\cite{DorflerRSW22}; while~\cite{DorflerRSW22} studies \emph{induced} subgraphs in bipartite graphs, we note that all bicliques in a bipartite graph must be induced.} Next, we prove the remaining entries.